 Early Returns Promising, Problematic for Ducks’ Migration

-I also feel other colours besides black and white could have been used for the bodies of the numbers to sharpen things up a bit.
-Or perhaps the gold trim could have been replaced with orange.
-Anything to give these kits a little more punch.
+I also feel they could’ve used other colors besides black and white for the bodies of the numbers to sharpen things up a bit.
+Or perhaps the gold trim could have been replaced with orange; anything to give these kits a little more punch.

 Ducks Double Down on “D”

 Obviously, horizontal striping would be preferable but, in the context of what was going on in the NHL at the time, this is as good as it gets.
-Lots of colour, no random piping (though the tracing around the shoulders can probably go) and no perpendicular intersections.
+Lots of color, no random piping (though the tracing around the shoulders can probably go), and no perpendicular intersections.
 Everything flows together to create something that, by and large, works wonderfully.

 Ducks’ Orange Alternate a Crowning Achievement

-The original logo is back in the primary position, this time set upon a gold background to match Anaheim’s present-day colour palette.
-Meanwhile, the ducky “D” logo is up on the shoulders, serving admirably in its rightful place as a secondary crest.
-Combine that with an orange backdrop and traditional, horizontal striping, and it’s impossible not to acknowledge the Ducks, however briefly, wore one of the finest pieces of sweater craftsmanship in the history of the NHL.
+The original logo is back in the primary position, this time set upon a gold background to match Anaheim’s present-day color palette.
+Meanwhile, the ducky “D” logo is on the shoulders, serving admirably in its rightful place as a secondary crest.
+Combine that with an orange backdrop and traditional, horizontal striping, and it’s impossible not to acknowledge the Ducks, however briefly, wearing one of the finest pieces of sweater craftsmanship in the history of the NHL.

 The Ducks are a frustrating team, aesthetics-wise.